daniel-schaefer/python-notebooks/README.md

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/pnavaro/python-notebooks/github)

-This tutorial is made for scientists who wants to learn Python and eventually step from Matlab.
+This tutorial is made for scientists who want to learn Python and eventually step from Matlab.

 Python is a general programming language with many scientific libraries.
 It is optimized to be easy to develop in.
 The same is not true for Matlab which is